sensu/sensu-docs/content/sensu-enterprise/2.6/guides/using-contact-routing.md

 ### Client Configuration

 A client configuration can include a contact to use.
+This is helpful for defining ownership of the client itself.

 {{< highlight json >}}
 {